 4. Congenital blood vessels defect - Structural and functional changes of small and large arteries may cause high blood pressure.
 The angiotensin pathway and the immune system may stiffen small and large arteries; this affects blood pressure.

 5. Sympathetic Nervous System Activity - has vital functions in blood pressure regulation; they are heart rate, blood pressure, and breathing rate.
 Imbalances in this system cause high blood pressure.

 6. Neuroendocrine Tumor - are abnormal growths in endocrine glands.
 Endocrine glands produce hormones.
 These hormones produced excessively by the endocrine tumors and released into the blood.
 People with a neuroendocrine tumor may cause high blood pressure.

-7. Hypokalemia - a condition characterizes by the low level of potassium in the blood than normal.
-It causes sodium-potassium imbalance, leads to sodium & water retention causing an increase in blood pressure.
+7. Hypokalemia - a condition characterizes by the low level of potassium in the blood than usual.
+It causes sodium-potassium imbalance, leads to sodium & water retention, causing an increase in blood pressure.

 In the case of secondary hypertension with the known cause, you need to treat the underlying condition first, at the same time, you need anti-hypertensive medication too.